 What is ultrasonography?

-In ultrasonography, or ultrasound, high-frequency sound waves, inaudible to the human ear, are transmitted through body tissues.
-The echoes are recorded and transformed into video or photographic images.
+In ultrasonography, or ultrasound, high-frequency sound waves, inaudible to the human ear (can’t be heard), are sent through body tissues.
+The echoes are recorded and converted into video or photographs.

-Ultrasound images help in the diagnosis of a wide range of diseases and conditions.
-The idea for ultrasonography came from sonar technology, which makes use of sound waves to detect underwater objects.
+Ultrasound images help diagnose a wide range of diseases and conditions.
+The idea for ultrasonography came from sonar technology, which uses sound waves to find underwater objects.

-Ultrasound is used to create images of soft tissue structures, such as the gall bladder, liver, heart, kidney, female reproductive organs-- and even of babies still in the womb.
+Ultrasound is used to create images of soft tissue structures, such as the gall bladder, liver, heart, kidney, female reproductive organs--even of babies in the womb.
 Ultrasound can also detect blockages in the blood vessels.

-Ultrasound cannot be used to image bones because they are too dense to penetrate.
+Ultrasound cannot be used to produce images of bones because they are too dense to penetrate.
 In addition, the intestinal tract and normal lung tissue are not easily identified with ultrasound because air or gas can interfere with the production of ultrasound images.

-Ultrasound may be used with other diagnostic procedures or by itself.
+Ultrasound may be used by itself or with other diagnostic procedures.

 What is examined during a renal ultrasound?

-The kidneys are examined during a renal ultrasound to determine their size, shape and exact position.
+During a renal ultrasound, the kidneys are examined to determine their size, shape, and exact position.

 What is examined during a renal/pelvic ultrasound?

-The kidneys are examined by ultrasound to determine their size, shape and exact position.
-The bladder may be evaluated to determine the cause of unexplained blood in the urine or difficulty in urinating, or to look for bladder stones.
+During a renal/pelvic ultrasound, the kidneys are examined to determine their size, shape and exact position.
+The bladder may be evaluated to help determine the cause of unexplained blood in the urine or difficulty in urinating, or to look for bladder stones.